nstack/stackhut/docs/getting_started/index.rst

-.. _getting_started:
+.. _getting_started_index:

 ***************
 Getting Started
 ***************

-In this section we decribe how you can install the StackHut toolkit, and use it in :ref:`_getting_started_tutorial` show how you can create, deploy and call a simple service at scale in a few minutes.
+In this section we decribe how you can install the StackHut toolkit, and use it in the :ref:`getting_started_tutorial` to create, deploy and call a simple service at scale in a few minutes.

 .. toctree::